glmbraun/glmbraun.github.io/index.md

 Before that, I was a postdoctoral researcher in the [Imperfect Information Learning Team](https://www.riken.jp/en/research/labs/aip/generic_tech/imperfect_inf_learn/index.html) from 2023 to 2024.
 Prior to that, I completed my Ph.D. at Inria Lille - Nord Europe, as part of the [MODAL team](https://team.inria.fr/modal/), supervised by [Christophe Biernacki](http://math.univ-lille1.fr/~biernack/) and [Hemant Tyagi](https://hemant-tyagi.github.io/).
 My [thesis](https://hal.science/tel-03889078/document) focused on clustering and matching problems on graphs with efficient first-order methods.

+## Research Interests
+My research lies in high-dimensional statistics and optimization, with applications to the theoretical understanding of modern machine learning algorithms and architectures.
+My current work studies the dynamics of neural networks trained by gradient-based methods, focusing on feature learning and how data geometry shapes their behavior.

 ## Publications
 - **Spectral Gradient Descent Mitigates Anisotropy-Driven Misalignment: A Case Study in Phase Retrieval**